Mixture of Mixups for Multi-label Classification of Rare Anuran Sounds: Evaluation

 \subsection{Training}

 For all our experiments, we train MobileNetV3-Large~\cite{mbn} from scratch using AdamW optimizer with a batch size of 128, a learning rate of $10^{-2}$, and a weight decay of $10^{-6}$ for 100 epochs.
 We train all our systems for 100 epochs, with the exception of the first row (10 epochs) in Table~\ref{Tab:res} for a fair comparison with the baseline systems of AnuraSet, which are trained for 10 epochs.
+When we train the model using Mix2, we select Mixup, Manifold Mixup, or Multimix, with probabilities of 25\%, 50\%, and 25\%, respectively.
+Manifold Mixup is selected more frequently as it was the best-performing single regularization method.